Our Guide to LED Drivers

 Are the fittings for external usage?

-We always suggest checking the product specifications to ensure you have taken into account all the factors that go into selecting the right driver, this includes understanding the voltage of the fitting, the wattage of the light source and if any dimming and/or IP rating compatibility is required.
-We would generally also recommend checking this all off with your electrician before making a purchase.
+We recommend checking our product specifications to ensure you have taken into account all the factors that go into selecting the right driver, this includes understanding the voltage of the fitting, the wattage of the light source(s) and if any dimming and/or IP rating compatibility is required.